A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

-Based on the evaluation results of the SFT over Isar and MiniLang as listed in \cref{tab:PISA}, we answer the three research questions posed at the beginning.
+Table~\ref{tab:PISA} presents the evaluation results on PISA.
+Based on these results, we answer the three research questions posed at the beginning.

-\subsubsection{RQ1.
+\subsubsection{RQ 1.
 Effectiveness of Redesigning Proof Language}

-To answer RQ1, we compare our redesigned language MiniLang against Isabelle's original language Isar.
-The results demonstrate substantial improvements of $\sim$29\% across both base models and evaluation metrics.
+To answer RQ 1, we compare our redesigned language, Minilang + SH*, against Thor-style Isar + SH, the best-known language for declarative NTP on Isabelle~\cite{Thor}.
+The results demonstrate substantial improvements of ${\sim}20$ percentage points across both base models and evaluation metrics.

-Furthermore, to better understand the sources of this improvement, we conduct an ablation study.
-Prior work~\cite{Thor,DSP} has demonstrated that the adoption of ATP tools like Sledgehammer can bring significant performance gains.
-Since MiniLang incorporates Sledgehammer* by design while Isar does not, we create two sets of comparisons: In the first set, we apply the same substitution principle as formula (\ref{eq:sub-tactics}) to create Isar + SH*, which replaces tactics in Isar proofs with Sledgehammer* while preserving other declarative structures.
-This enables comparison between MiniLang and a hypothetical version of Isar with equivalent ATP support.
-In the second set, we disable substitution (\ref{eq:sub-tactics}) and any Sledgehammer* calls to obtain MiniLang - SH*, allowing comparison with Isar without ATP enhancement.
-We emphasise that MiniLang is designed from the ground up to be used with ATP support, so these numbers are only presented to help separate out the sources of MiniLang's performance improvements.

-When Sledgehammer* is equally enabled, corresponding to a declarative NTP scenario, MiniLang constantly outperforms Isar across both base models and evaluation metrics (pass@1 and pass@8) by $\sim$5\%.
-This is sufficient to show: \begin{finding} \textbf{RA1}: Redesigning the proof language can effectively improve the performance of declarative NTP. \end{finding}
+Our ablation study further reveals the sources of this improvement.
+When Minilang and Isar use the same ATP backend (either SH or SH*), Minilang consistently outperforms Isar by at least 5 percentage points across both base models and all evaluation metrics.
+This advantage grows to over 12 percentage points under SH.
+Conversely, holding the language fixed and upgrading from SH to SH* yields at least 6 percentage points improvement across all models and metrics.
+These results demonstrate that both Minilang's language design and the ATP improvement contribute significantly to NTP performance.
+These results directly answer RQ 1: \begin{finding} \textbf{RA 1}: Redesigning the proof language can effectively improve declarative NTP. \end{finding}

-When Sledgehammer* is disabled, proofs rely completely on tactic applications, turning the scenario into tactic-based NTP.
-In this case, MiniLang no longer maintains its advantage and falls behind Isar by $\sim$5\%.
-This is reasonable given that MiniLang is specifically designed for declarative proofs.
+When SH and SH* are disabled, proofs rely completely on tactic applications, turning the scenario into tactic-based theorem proving, as opposed to declarative proving.
+In this case, Minilang no longer maintains its advantage and falls behind Isar by $\sim$5 percentage points.
+This is reasonable given that Minilang is specifically designed for declarative proofs.